Eleoes/portfolio-blog/README.md

 # My personal website

 Hi!
 I originally made this static website in React.
-After looking into [Astro](https://astro.build/), and playing around with it, I decided to refactor my website and add a blog with it!
+After looking into [Astro](https://astro.build/), and playing around with it, I decided to refactor my website and add a blog using its MPA architecture.

 ## Technologies used